View Common Definitions of terms found in this announcement.

 Probationary Period: This is a full-time permanent position (Career/Career-Conditional appointment).
 Upon appointment to this position, you may be required to serve a one-year probationary period.

-You qualify for the GS-14 grade level if you possess one (1) year of specialized experience at the GS-13 grade level or equivalent performing duties such as:
+You qualify for the GS-12 grade level if you possess at least one (1) year of full-time specialized experience comparable in scope and responsibility to the GS-11 grade level performing duties such as:

 Qualification requirements must be met by the closing date of this announcement.
 Qualification claims will be subject to verification.

 National Service Experience (i.e., volunteer experience): Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.

 Current or Former Political Appointees: The Office of Personnel Management (OPM) must authorize employment offers made to current or former political appointees.
 If you are currently, or have been within the last 5 years, a political Schedule A, Schedule C, Non-career SES or Presidential Appointee employee in the Executive Branch, you must disclose this information to the Human Resources Office.